Skip to main content

 What are the odds of winning?

-The odds of winning any prize is currently 21,000 to one, and all £1 bonds that enter the prize draw each month have an equal chance of being picked.
+The odds of winning any prize are currently 23,000:1.
+All £1 bonds that enter the prize draw each month have an equal chance of being picked.

 To understand what this really means for premium bond holders, it's important to explain what is meant by 'odds'.

-In the case of premium bonds, 21,000 to one indicates that for every 21,000 attempts, one is expected to succeed – assuming each attempt is independent of the other.
-In short, your chances are pretty slim and in an average month, a typical bond holder is likely to win nothing at all.
+In the case of premium bonds, 23,000:1 indicates that for every 23,000 attempts, one is expected to succeed – assuming each attempt is independent of the other.
+In short, your chances are pretty slim and, in an average month, a typical bondholder is likely to win nothing at all.

 Are there ways to improve your chances?

 Some people believe that having newer bonds makes you luckier.
-While it’s true that recent bonds win more often, that’s simply because there are more of them in circulation.
+Although it’s true that recent bonds win more often, that’s simply because there are more of them in circulation.

 Older bond numbers are more likely to have already been picked as jackpot winners, as they’ve been entered into more draws over the years.